- This post contains affiliate links. Read more here.

 - 90-day money-back guarantee and one-year warranty (extendable to three years for $100)

-If the Litter-Robot 4 threatens to break your budget, there’s a way to get the convenience and reliability of a Litter-Robot for a bit less money: the Litter-Robot 3.
-If you don’t need WiFi data and phone notifications about litter box use, and your cats don’t mind an enclosed litter area (and are willing to hop up 13 inches to get into it), this older model could be the perfect litter solution for your household.
+If the Litter-Robot 4 threatens to break your budget, consider the Litter-Robot 3.
+If you don’t need phone notifications, and your cats don’t mind an enclosed litter area, this older model could be a good litter solution.

 - No special litter or bags required (the waste bin can use a 13-gallon kitchen bag)